 Ethiopia Hambela Guji

-Sweet tropical fruit body with notes of rose, peach, spices and berry.
+Sweet tropical fruit body with notes of rose, lemon, green apple and strawberry.

 Until recently Guji coffees were considered a part of Sidamo, but the perception is rapidly changing thanks to the process of vertical integration.
 This allows local

 companies to ship coffee directly from their washing stations without mixing with the coffee from other areas.
 This separation allowed the coffee professionals to appreciate and value the particular characteristics of this coffee, something the Oromo people are especially proud of.

 Nearly 400 growers delivered their top-quality cherries at the Dekitu Station, in Gute Sede that is managed by Anteneh Gebeyehu - an agronomist that has been working with G and F Coffee Company for more than 6 years.
 One of the farms that contributed to this lot belongs to Gizaw Alemayehu and his wife Frehiwot.
 The Alemayehu family has been in the coffee business for over 45 years.
 Gizaw’s father, who was a coffee grower, moved into the coffee processing and supply business when the socialist government of the time nationalised his farm.
 Mr Alemayehu’s children also entered the family business and supplied coffee beans, including cherries from their farms to exporters.
 To sustain the increased yield on their farm, the family vertically integrated G and F Coffee Company.